genevaers/MarkdownTest/docs/How_to_read_the_syntax_diagrams.md

 - If punctuation marks, parentheses, arithmetic operators, or other such symbols are shown, you must enter them as part of the syntax.

-- Sometimes a diagram must be split into fragments.
+- Sometimes, for readability, a diagram must be split into fragments.
 The syntax fragment is shown separately from the main syntax diagram, but the contents of the fragment should be read as if they are on the main path of the diagram.

 <pre>
 <i>    ►►──required_item</i>──┤ fragment-name ├───────────────────────────►◄